 417414_1_En_9_Chapter_OnlinePDF (publishers’ proof of my chapter on David Oluwale)

-I’m Secretary to the David Oluwale Memorial Association (DOMA) and I spend a lot of my time reminding all those that are interested of the fate of a man who stowed away on a ship leaving Lagos in 1949 and was killed by two policemen in Leeds in 1969.
+I’m Secretary to the David Oluwale Memorial Association (DOMA) and I spend a lot of my time reminding all those who are interested of the fate of a man who stowed away on a ship leaving Lagos in 1949, and who was killed by two policemen in Leeds in 1969.

 We believe he was killed, but the judge at the policemen’s trial didn’t allow the jury to consider the relevant evidence, so they were acquitted on manslaughter and convicted only of causing him actual bodily harm.